mhshahmoradi/CryptoExchangeRate/questions.md

 -   The first one was using a **round-robin algorithm** for selecting the API keys, so I could distribute requests across multiple keys and avoid hitting the rate limit.
 -   The second one was due to the fact that our API key was a free version, and it had limitations on retrieving all currency prices in one API call.
 The service provider imposed this limitation, so I sent 5 simultaneous API calls to reduce the waiting time.
+- The third one was using rate limit for api.
 - The last one is using minimal api and vertical slice to keep project simple and fast.

 If I had more time, I would have liked to integrate **Polly** for implementing a **retry mechanism**.
 Additionally, I would have implemented the **circuit breaker pattern** to route requests to a secondary service when the primary service encounters issues.
 I would also have added a feature that allows users to set their desired price alerts, and once the currency reaches that price, notifications would be sent to them via various methods like email.